jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 ```

-Considering that the button press is a high level, it is necessary to debounce the button to ensure the stability of the data.
+Considering that the button press is at a high level, it is necessary to debounce the button to ensure the stability of the data.

 **btn_digit.v**
 ```verilog